-Binder Natatorium is the home to the Juniata College women's swimming team.
+Binder Natatorium is the home to the Juniata College men's and women's swimming teams.
 The office for the swimming coach and pool director are directly adjacent to the pool, while a balcony allows for spectators to get a great view of the Juniata swimming action.
 Some other highlights of Binder Natatorium are:

 The six-lane pool is open to the public (limited use, fitness center membership required) while also serving as the training and competition venue for the Eagle swimmers.

 - The facility allows Juniata to hold dual meets as a main part of the schedule for the swimming program.

 The fitness center was opened in 1997, and immediately gave Juniata a training facility on par with any Division III facility in the country.
 Financial support, including a lead gift from Juniata College Trustee Sam Brumbaugh and his wife, Martha, helped the project take shape.
 The Brumbaughs continue supporting the Fitness Center by making generous annual gifts for improvements.
 The center was redesigned and expanded during the summer of 2015.
 Approximately 600 square feet were added to the space by knocking out the walls between the main room and the former mat room.
 The new space was made possible thanks to the gifts of community members Carol and Ed Anderson.
 The climate-controlled facility also received further enhancements with new lighting, new flooring and new paint.

 - 5 Russian ham-glute machines